OMA Logo

 Naltrexone-bupropion (Contrave)

 Naltrexone-bupropion combines an opioid receptor antagonist with an antidepressant to affect the pleasure-reward areas of the brain and thereby decrease cravings and appetite.
-Some patients may lose 5–10% of body weight.
+Patients lose an average of 5–10% of body weight on this extended-release combination medication.

-Start with a daily dose of one 8/90 mg tablet and gradually increase to four tablets a day.
+Dosing recommendations begin with a daily dose of one 8/90 mg tablet and gradually increase on a weekly basis to a maximum of two tablets twice a day.
 The most common side effects include nausea, constipation, headache, vomiting, dizziness, insomnia, dry mouth, and diarrhea.
 This medication should not be prescribed to a patient who has a seizure disorder or who takes opioids for chronic pain.

 Orlistat (Xenical and Alli)

-Orlistat is a lipase inhibitor that comes in a capsule.
-It works by blocking the enzyme that breaks down fats consumed through food, inhibiting the absorption of dietary fats.
+Orlistat is a lipase inhibitor that comes in capsule form.
+It works by blocking a digestive enzyme that breaks down fats in the GI tract, thus inhibiting the absorption of dietary fats.

-Undigested fat is then passed through the body.
+Undigested fat is then excreted in the feces.
 It is intended for use with a reduced-calorie diet and is also indicated to reduce the risk of weight regain.

 Some patients may lose about 5% of their body weight.
 Dosage is one 120 mg capsule three times a day with each main meal containing fat (during or up to one hour after the meal).